microsoft/calculator-specs/active/GraphingMode/GraphingArea.md

 ##### 7) Users can switch between operating in degrees and radians.

 When users toggle between degrees and radians, this affects all plots, as it is a global setting.
-The default is reset to degrees upon starting a new graphing session.
+The default is reset to radians upon starting a new graphing session.

 ##### 8) The x and y intercepts are highlighted on the graph